Edinburgh is a hub for a range of festivals, with Heriot-Watt staff and students involved in many of them throughout the year.

-In 2019 we are delighted to welcome the Edinburgh Science Festival back to our Edinburgh campus for the second year running, as we transform Oriam, Scotland's Sports Performance Centre, into a marathon of discovery!
-Get hands on with cutting edge research spanning robots and virtual reality to bacteria and body parts.
-The day will be packed with workshops and interactive activities exploring healthy homes, bodies and minds.
+In 2019 we were delighted to welcome the Edinburgh Science Festival back to our Edinburgh campus for the second year running, as we transformed Oriam, Scotland's Sports Performance Centre, into a marathon of discovery!
+Visitors could get hands on with cutting edge research spanning robots and virtual reality to bacteria and body parts.
+The day was packed with workshops and interactive activities exploring healthy homes, bodies and minds.

-Other Edinburgh Science Festival events this year include:
+Other Edinburgh Science Festival events this year included:

 Oceans in Crisis: a public debate @ Pleasance - 6 April

 We all rely on the seas for their abundant food, mineral and energy resources and yet more than 90% of the deep oceans remain totally unexplored.
 From microplastics to rising sea levels, human activity is changing our oceans before we have the chance to explore its full potential.
 Professor Dorrik Stow joined the panel of ocean experts to discuss the challenges we face and better understand our ocean world.

 Alyx: the social robot @ NMS - 9, 10, 16 & 17 April

 Dr Frank Broz and his team shared their research on modern robot capabilities from a technical perspective.
 Visitors could see a robot's ability to estimate a person's emotion from their face and body posture, as well as its ability to generate different facial expressions, gesture, talk and self-balance.

 Good for your guts @ Pleasance - 11 April